columbia/egalito-artefact/README.txt

-This is the Egalito Evaluation virtual machine version 3.
-A copy of this README will be provided both outside and inside the VM image.
-The VM image is in qemu qcow2 format, suitable for KVM or qemu.
-It uses 20GB disk, 4 cores, 8GB RAM.
+This is the Egalito SSSS'21 Tutorial virtual machine version 1.
+The VM image is hosted on AWS and has 4 cores, 16GB RAM (half of this should be sufficient though).

-Log in as user egalito, password UYVCANQS -- egalito has sudo access.
+Log in as user ubuntu (has sudo access).

 The machine contains the following:
-- Optional instructions for building Egalito manually (README-manual.txt)
+- [Optional] Instructions for building Egalito manually (README-manual.txt)
-- Built Egalito source (main in egalito-head/, version with some uniongen commits in egalito-uniongen/)
+- Built Egalito source (egalito-head/)
+- Main Egalito shadow stack exercise (egalito-shadow-stack-app/);
+  includes separate copy of Egalito in egalito-shadow-stack-app/egalito
+- Scripts for examining Egalito IR with etshell2 (chunkhierarchy)
-- Scripts for running SPEC CPU 2006 experiments (spec-support/)
+- Scripts for running the Egalito shell etshell (shell)
-      NOTE: SPEC CPU itself is not included for licensing reasons;
-      its ISO must be copied in separately.
-Details in README-speccpu.txt.
 - Scripts for running Egalito and DynamoRIO AFL fuzzing tools (afl-support)
-- Large-scale jump table analysis based on Debian packages (debjumptable/)
-- Large-scale Debian package tests (autopkgtest/)

-See ~/README-{manual,speccpu,afl,largescale}.txt for further instructions.
+See ~/README-{manual,chunkhierarchy,shell,afl}.txt for further instructions.

 We recommend running experiments from within tmux because they can take a while.
-The AFL experiment requires Github internet access; the large-scale experiments rely on internet access to a Debian mirror.
-Also, you may wish to delete results from past experiments before running new ones to avoid running out of disk space.
+The AFL experiment requires Github internet access.

 Egalito's website is https://egalito.org/ and its source may be found at https://github.com/columbia/egalito.
 Egalito is distributed under a GPL v3 license.
-This virtual machine was prepared by David Williams-King, and all supporting scripts (which are not inside the egalito directories) can be considered public domain.
+This virtual machine was prepared by David Williams-King and Vidya Rajagopalan, and all supporting scripts (which are not inside the egalito directories) can be considered public domain.